-Don’t let yourself focus on the painful process of chopping vegetables when you could be focusing on an amazing meal you’re preparing – it’s not worth it!
+Don’t let yourself focus on the painful process of chopping vegetables when you could be focusing on a fantastic meal you’re preparing – it’s not worth it!

-Resting is necessary, it’s medicine for your mind and your body.
+Resting is necessary.
+It’s medicine for your mind and your body.
 And it’s never something that you should feel guilty or ashamed for doing.

 - If we don’t look after ourselves – how can we look after others?